-#Nearshore Software Teams
+#Nearshore Software Development

 For US-based multinationals, the possibility of immigration reform — including new restrictions on the H-1B visa system — makes the issue even more critical.
 These companies need to think creatively, and fast.

 Offshore outsourcing continues to be an option for many global tech companies who, according to the Deloitte 2016 outsourcing survey, no longer view it “as a simple cost-cutting play”.